The expression "you're welcome" in French: meaning and use

 4 alternatives to "You're welcome

-2. “With pleasure"This is a response that is often used in informal contexts or among friends when one wants to express that one has been happy to be of service.
+2. " With pleasure "is a response often used in informal contexts or among friends, when we want to express that we were happy to be of service.

-3. “Please do"is a more formal expression.
-It is used in more professional situations or when addressing older or unknown people.
+3. " Please do "is a more formal expression.
+It is used in more professional situations, or when speaking to older people or strangers.

-4. “It is I who thank you"is a response that can be used to express gratitude to the person who expressed the gratitude.
+4. " I'd like to thank you "is a response that can be used to express gratitude to the person who expressed it.

-Is it "de rien" or "derien"?
+Is it derien or de rien?

 It's a trap some native French speakers fall into.
-There's only one way to write this expression and that's "de rien“.
+There's only one way to write this expression and that's " de rien" .

 Why do we say you're welcome?
 Where does this expression come from?

-The origin of the longer expression comes from the Latin "quid rei" which means "what a thing".
-This expression has been gradually replaced by "there is no what" over the centuries, until today it has become a common response to a thank you.
+The origin of the longer expression comes from the Latin "quid rei", meaning "what a thing".
+This expression was gradually replaced by "il n'y a pas de quoi" over the centuries, until today it is a common response to a thank-you.

-• "From": Pronounce the "d" sound followed by the "e" sound as in the word "two".
-The pronunciation is fairly fast and light, with almost no emphasis on the consonant "d".
+• "De: Pronounce the "d" sound followed by the "e" sound as in the word "deux".
+The pronunciation is fairly fast and light, with almost no stress on the consonant "d".

-• "Nothing."
-Pronounce the "ri" sound as in the word "river," followed by the "en" sound as in the word "mine."
-You should emphasize the "r" sound when pronouncing "nothing", with a slight pronunciation of the "i" vowel.
+• "Rien": Pronounce the "ri" sound as in the word "river", followed by the "en" sound as in the word "mien".
+You should emphasize the "r" sound when pronouncing "rien", with a slight pronunciation of the vowel "i".

-Overall, the pronunciation of "you're welcome" is fast and light, with a light word stress on the "nothing".
+Overall, the pronunciation of "you're welcome" is fast and light, with light word stress on the "nothing".

 Discover the article on the use of "De rien" in French